tensorflow/tfjs-models/body-pix/README.md

 ![toColoredPartImageData](./images/toMultiPersonColoredPartImage.png)

-*With the output from `estimateMultiPersonPartSegmentation` on the first image above, a 'spectral' color scale in `toColoredPartImageData` will produce an `ImageData` that looks like the second image above and a 'rainbow' color scale in `toColoredPartImageData` will produce an `ImageData` that looks like the third image above.*
+*With the output from `estimateMultiPersonPartSegmentation` on the first image above, a 'spectral' or 'rainbow' color scale in `toColoredPartImageData` will produce an `ImageData` that looks like the second image or the third image above.*

 #### `drawMask`